NordicSemiconductor/pc-nrfconnect-ble/README.md

 Since the build scripts delete the cache folder *node_modules* and reinstalls in production mode it can be a good idea to run the scripts from a separate repository clone folder.

+## Color scheme
+The main colors used in nRF Connect are defined in the file css/brand.less.
+The colors defined in the source code base have been modified from the colors used in the official release builds of nRF Connect.
+This has been done to differentiate the Nordic releases from other source code builds.
+Please feel free to modify the color definitions to your own liking.

 # Related projects
 nRF Connect builds on top of other sub components that live in their own GitHub repositories: